skirienkopanea/based.cooking/index.md

 ## Publish a dish

-The Makefile script requires you to actually `git commit` and `git push` the `.md` article as it needs to log the author and creation date to build it.
+The Makefile script requires you to actually `git add src/dish.md`, `git commit -m "dish title"` and `git push` the article as it needs to log the author and creation date to build it, otherwise it won't appear on the site.

 ## Tables